 While you're enjoying watching and using your evapotron, keep in mind that graywater is unsanitary and can be hazardous to your health.
 Step 32 describes periodic disinfection with chlorine bleach.
 The subassemblies you take home are unsanitary too; but so is a handshake, or sharing eating utensils.
 If thinking about this makes you want to wash your hands, do it.

 Time and Money

-Alternatively, join a one-day construction workshop, where we provide most of the parts at cost (around $65 including wheels) and the wood parts are precut.
+Alternatively, join one of our one-day construction workshops, where we provide most of the parts at cost (around $75 including bike wheels) and the wood parts are precut.
 The construction time is one full day, less if you have friends helping.
-You provide the bucket and used panty-hose.
+You provide a bucket and panty-hose.